 What is the Logbook Plugin?

-Logbook gives users the ability to create logs, write a journal entry, or take notes on a daily basis.
+Logbook gives users the ability to create logs, write journal entries, or take notes on a daily basis.
 The logs are related to their mood and how they’re feeling.
-Users can even use this feature to create a log on their moods multiple times per day.
+Users can even use this feature to create a log of their moods multiple times per day.

 Common Use Cases of the Logbook Plugin